LAZ-695: LAZ-695B for astronauts

 In the 60th, the Baikonur Cosmodrome need a special vehicle for the transportation of the astronauts, with their heavy equipment and suits, to the cosmodromes.
 Normative restrictions and requirements did not exist, only wishes and recommendations.
 As the base, a serial LAZ-695B was chosen and every component was checked several times.
 Furthermore, the bus got an anti-corrosive coating.
 In the inner space, a table, normal seats for personal and big seats were installed, so the astronauts could fit in with their suits.
 Also, there were installed means of communication, fans, phones and equipment for filming the astronauts.
 The bus was hermetically sealed.
 This was important to protect the astronautic equipment from dust.
 After finishing the construction, the bus was inspected by a special state commission.
 They were very satisfied with the quality of the bus.
-On 12 April, 1961, the bus was used to bring the first astronaut in Outer space, Yuri Gagarin, to the Vostok spacecraft.
+On 12 April 1961, the bus was used to bring the first astronaut in Outer space, Yuri Gagarin, to the Vostok spacecraft.
 In 1967 the bus was replaced by a special version of the successor modification LAZ-695E.
 In 1984 it was brought to the LAZ factory, where it was fully restored.
 It is not known where the unique modification is today.

-LAZ-695 Zh (1963-1965)
+LAZ-695Zh (1963-1965)

 In the 60th, soviet cities begun to growth quickly.
 The municipal fleets needed modern vehicles with reliable parts.
 The buses of that time did not match these requirements, especially because they were equipped with manual and weak gearboxes.
 An automatic transmission would be a better and more reliable solution on high frequent urban routes.
 Accordingly, already at the end of the 50th, the LAZ factory, together with NAMI, begun to develop a modern, fully automated hydrodynamic transmission, especially for urban buses.

 The development was finalized in 1963 and firstly installed on the serial LAZ-695B.
 Due to its importance, the modification got its own index Zh, although, except of the transmission, it was identical to the LAZ-695B.
 Only the engine was slightly modified for the purposes of the new automatic transmission, too.

 The LAZ-695Zh was produced only 2 years, until 1965 and there were built only 40 units.
 Afterwards, the new transmission was installed in the modern LiAZ-677 that was better suitable for urban purposes.

 The success of the new transmission was outstanding.
 There were produced about 200,000 units of the LiAZ-677 with that transmission, partially developed at the LAZ factory.